AnuragPandey19/Rice-Disease-Detector/README.md

 - [ ] Evaluate on real field photos (not just curated datasets) and report the accuracy gap
 - [ ] Add Grad-CAM visualizations so users can see which leaf regions influenced the prediction
 - [ ] Quantize models with ONNX to enable on-device (mobile) inference
+- [ ] Run confidence-calibration analysis (reliability diagrams, ECE) and re-tune the 0.95 routing threshold
-- [ ] Expand to additional regional diseases beyond the current 7 classes
+- [ ] Expand to additional regional diseases beyond the current 5

 ---